DHNishi/pause/README.md

   * Move all timer business logic code into the timer class.
 (Pretty much done.)
   * Rename the timer class from the legacy name Pomodimer to just PauseTimer.
 (Done.)
   * Change var FUNC = () => {} structures into function structures.
 (Done.)
   * Re-organize .ts files and annotate the function calls with docstrings.
+(In-progress).
   * Pass TSLint on all files.
   * Clean up the less files to be more idiomatic.
 10. Release to the Chrome app store.

 The stretch features of this app are as follows:

 0. Use the chrome.idle.* API to add an option to selectively pause/reset the timer when the system has been idle for greater than X minutes.
+(Done.)
 1. I receive a notification on my phone/other devices when my break is up.
 2. My break durations and work durations are logged to the app.

-We can trigger a sound from the background page using: http://stackoverflow.com/questions/17509520/chrome-extension-play-sound-in-background-script
+Known issues:

+Alarms act funny if returning from logging out and "trigger" while logged out.